Published

 Let’s Start

-Either way, it’s first and foremost a very cool and exciting setup, which can teach a lot about Social Engineering.
+Either way, it’s first and foremost a very cool and exciting setup, which can teach a lot about Social Engineering

 Negative Expectation - Emotional Manipulation

 This technique involves engaging the target’s deep-seated beliefs or emotions to provoke a specific reaction or response.
-It is designed to set a negative expectation, while subtly introducing a scenario that conflicts with the target’s personal values or beliefs, thereby creating emotional confusion.
+It is designed to set a negative expectation, while subtly introducing a scenario that conflicts

-This conflict primes the target to be more susceptible and reactive to subsequent stimuli that align with their beliefs, also making them more likely to act or express themselves in a manner that reveals their intentions - yet taken with a grain of salt, as all manipulated emotions don’t truly reflect the uninfluenced oppinion.
+the target to be more susceptible and reactive to subsequent stimuli that align with their beliefs, also making them more likely to act or express themselves in a manner that reveals their intentions

 Correcting the Record, Indirect Edition

-Based on our inner drive for justice, order and correctness (what the internet thinks OCD is), people naturally will try to correct false assumptions.
+Based on our inner drive for justice, order and correctness (what the internet thinks OCD

-You could use this along with the timeline technique, why not add a few waypoints that are intentionally wrong, and leave out another few?
+wrong, and leave out another few?
 The other person might want to correct them and fill in the blanks for you.

-Or you combine it with a well thought through plan.
-“Correcting the Record” is a form of indirect interrogation (not to be confused with the accusation audit).
-By presenting information or narratives that indirectly relate to the subject’s recent experiences or dilemmas, the orchestrators encourage the target to voluntarily express their views or intentions.
+, the orchestrators encourage the target to voluntarily express their views or intentions.
 This is done under the disguise of an unrelated discussion, making it harder for the target to recognize the manipulation.

 Scenario: The Marketing Loyalty Test